BonnierNews/exp-fetch/README.md

 ### Allowed behavior options

 * `freeze`: (default:`true`).
 When this option is set to false it will not freeze the response so it can be modified. ("use strict" is needed)
+* `deepFreeze`: (default:`false`).
+When this option is set to true it will freeze the response _recursively_ so that it or any objects it contains can't be modified. ("use strict" is needed)
 * `cache`: (default: `an instance of AsyncCache`) (https://github.com/ExpressenAB/exp-asynccache).
 To disable caching set `{cache: null}`
 * `cacheKeyFn`: (default: caches on the url + sha1 of the body) An optional formatting function for finding the cache-key.
 One might, for example, want to cache on an url with the get params stripped.
 * `cacheValueFn`: (default: caches the response body) An optional function for change what will be returned and cached from fetch.